Can We Override Static Method in Java in 3 Cases

 In this case, the output will be “m1-ABC” because the reference variable obj3 is pointing to the object of class ABC.

-We know that in overriding, a method resolution is always resolved by JVM based on runtime object because objects are only available at runtime.
+We know that, in overriding, a method resolution is always resolved by JVM based on the runtime object because objects are only available at runtime.

 Key Points:

-1. We cannot override a static method as non-static otherwise we will get a compile-time error.
+1. We cannot override a static method as non-static in Java otherwise, we will get a compile-time error.

-2. We cannot override a non-static method as static.
+2. We cannot also override a non-static method as static in Java.